RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### name

-    - **description**: Any name of a bioentity that will be resolved into a CURIE if possible or result in an error if not (e.g. hypertension, insulin)
+    - Any name of a bioentity that will be resolved into a CURIE if possible or result in an error if not (e.g. hypertension, insulin)

     - Acceptable input types: string.